Fertility scenes in the Negev Desert Rockart

 The sniffing dog scene in Negev Rockart

 Dogs navigate the world via their sensitive nose glands and the action of sniffing the crotch of human or other animals is their way of gathering information.
 Their sensitive nose can even detect ovulation, a state of fertility, in animals and people.
 Fig4 is a faithful illustration of the sniffing dog scene taken from the sky image representing Osiris and Isis.

 Fig.4 The Sniffing dog scene, the ibex and the dog symbols of an appearance of Orion and Isis in the winter sky.
 Negev Desert Rockart.

-Fig4 is a faithful illustration of the sniffing dog scene, which is taken from sky symbolic image, in the winter time, of Orion and Canis Major constellations.
-Three different rockart scenes illustrate the same idea where the dog’s nose is touching or sniffing the ibex behind.
-The dog sniffs the “ovulating” ibex with the decorated horns, that represents the fertility god strength.
+The three rockart scenes illustrate the dog sniffing with the “ovulating” ibex.
 Symbolically the dog entices the ibex to ejaculate sperm, notice the ibex phallus and the spray of semen underneath.
-Above rainstorms and clouds forms as can be seen by the patches and dots above the pair.
-The ibex, Fertility God, copies the Egyptian Pharaoh actions during the Nile inundation.
-This scene is a mixture of winter sky image with an adaptation of earthly dog behavior.
-An imaginative recorded Rockart for desert generations to induce land fertility.
+Above them, you can see the formation of rainstorms and clouds as illustrated by the patches and dots anticipating the rain.
+The ibex in these illustrations, Fertility God, imitates the Egyptian Pharaoh actions during the Nile inundation, he assures land fertilization.
+This scene is a mixture of winter sky image with an adaptation of earthly dog behavior an imaginative recorded scene for desert generations to induce land fertility.